 Crankshaft Vibration in Diesel Engines: The Need for Viscous Crankshaft Damper Technology

-Torsional vibration occurs naturally on every engine's combustion cycle.
+Torsional vibration occurs naturally during every engine's combustion cycle.
 In each cylinder, the initial force of ignition twists the crankshaft ahead of its natural rotation.
-Then, during the exhaust cycle the crankshaft metal rebounds.
+Then, during the exhaust cycle, the crankshaft metal rebounds.
 This repeated twisting and rebounding motion happening while the crankshaft rotates is the cause of the damaging torsional vibration.
 All engine parts that contribute to generating torque and the design and material of the crankshaft affect the magnitude of torsional vibration.

 Torsional vibration spikes occurring from normal engine operation cause metal fatigue.
 This is especially damaging when torsional vibration amplifies in phase with the crankshaft's own natural frequency.
 Torsional vibration robs power, fuel economy and causes engine wear.
-Continuous flexing of the crankshaft also causes metal fatigue and crank failure, much like bending a nail back and forth until it breaks.
+Continuous flexing of the crankshaft also causes metal fatigue and crank failure, like bending a nail back and forth until it breaks.

-The Vibratech TVD viscous torsional damper is an American Made product that has taken the hard lessons learned at the racetrack and applied these lessons to the big rigs diesel engines.
+The Vibratech TVD viscous torsional damper is an American Made product that has taken the hard lessons learned at the racetrack and applied these lessons to the big rig's diesel engines.
 Vibratech TVD is a global leader in viscous damper manufacturing, engineering, and torsional vibration analysis for gas engines, diesel engines, and power train applications.
-If you have increased the power output of your truck now is the time to consider a high performance crankshaft damper.
+If you have increased the power output of your truck, now is the time to consider a high performance crankshaft damper.

 Vibratech viscous dampers have been supporting the American trucking industry for over 70 years!

 When it's time for a rebuild, you intend to keep this engine running in a trouble-free manner for an extended period of time.
 The cost of the rebuild is far less expensive than purchasing a new truck to do the same job.
 Rebuilds of a diesel engine now range from $14,000 to 24,000 dollars.
 A new crankshaft damper is available for between $350.00 and 550.00 dollars.
 Without a properly functioning vibration damper, the crankshaft of the engine is much more likely to break.
 Your heavy duty diesel engine vibrations are effectively controlled by the crankshaft damper.
 Without a properly functioning damper, the entire engine and its components are now at risk.
-The failure of parts like the camshaft, accessory drive shaft, springs, flywheel bolts, and flywheel housing are all signs the damper is no longer effectively controlling the damaging torsional vibrations.
+The failure of parts like the camshaft, accessory driveshaft, springs, flywheel bolts, and flywheel housing are all signs the damper is no longer effectively controlling the damaging torsional vibrations.
 You do not want anything shaking your engine, and you don't want your engine shaking you.
 Increased driver fatigue has been proven to occur from increased engine vibrations.
 The smoother the engine, the longer you can drive it without getting fatigued.